ScottLogic/practitioners-guides/_pages/technical-presentations.md

 It’s easy to think that everyone knows the same things that you do, or perhaps more, but this simply isn’t the case.
 Furthermore, there are so many ways to present a topic or concept, that sometimes you’ll be surprised by a presentation on a familiar topic, where the way it was delivered causes you to think differently.
 It’s happened to me on numerous occasions, and I always try to be an open-minded audience member.

 One top tip to remember is that when people come to your presentation they are doing so because they want to know about your topic.
 They want you to be successful in presenting it because they want to hear about the subject.
-How many people go to a talk to deliberately watch the presenter fila?
+How many people go to a talk to deliberately watch the presenter fail?
 Your audience is actually your biggest supporter, so you don’t need to feel scared of them.

 This still doesn’t quite answer the question of what you should talk about?
 Quite simply I believe you should aim to talk about things that you enjoy and that excite you personally.
 Developing a talk, and building your own confidence, is hard work - you’re going to have to enjoy the topic to make it worthwhile.